TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/upgrade-universe.md

 showAsideToc: true
 ---

-YugabyteDB powering a universe can be upgraded by clicking **Upgrade Software** from the **More** drop-down on the **Universe Detail** page.
-Select the new YugabyteDB version from the drop-down in the resulting confirmation and let the YugabyteDB Admin Console upgrade the universe in a rolling manner.
+ZNbaseDB powering a universe can be upgraded by clicking **Upgrade Software** from the **More** drop-down on the **Universe Detail** page.
+Select the new ZNbaseDB version from the drop-down in the resulting confirmation and let the ZNbaseDB Admin Console upgrade the universe in a rolling manner.

 ![Upgrade Universe Dropdown](/images/ee/upgrade-univ-1.png)